Five stars, read on the last day of September 2016.

-I was almost entranced by the second or third page, and though I was horrified by the violence throughout, I was impressed, too.
+I was almost entranced by the second or third page, and though I was horrified by the violence throughout, I was impressed, too (just by the book, not by the violence).
 One of my favorite things about the book was Murakami’s view of Americans, which constantly surprised me with its insight and accuracy.
 There are some things about your own culture that you just can’t see until someone illuminates them from outside.

 He gave off this overpowering, almost tangible loneliness.
 All Americans have something lonely about them . . .
 Americans don’t talk about just grinning and bearing it, which is the Japanese approach to so many things.
 After listening to a lot of these stories, I began to think that American loneliness is a completely different creature from anything we experience in this country, and it made me glad I was born Japanese.
 The type of loneliness where you need to keep struggling to accept a situation is fundamentally different from the sort you know you’ll get through if you just hang in there.
 I don’t think I could stand the sort of loneliness Americans feel.

 “The type of loneliness where you need to keep struggling to accept a situation”—this floored me.
 I would never have known that those were the words to describe that feeling; and they describe not only the feeling, but the unbearability of it all at once.
 Is it really something particular to the United States?
 I guess I wouldn’t know.